konsaranto/phantom/README.md

   * If the user connecting is root and systemd is used, it creates a systemd service which executes a script, continuously trying to create a backdoor bash shell to the attacker's machine (port2).
 It also creates a systemd service which executes a script, hiding the pids of the backdoor shells and systemd services (ps aux cannot find them this way).
 Finally, it creates a systemd service which executes, a script which send keystrokes to the attacker's machien (portk).
 If systemd is not used it does the same but with a crontab file and python shells.
 It then creates and inserts a rootkit module named usb-bus which hides its files, the ones of the scripts that the systemd services/crontab use and the systemd services/crontab themselves.
 It is also persistent through reboots because the script which hides the pids inserts it when it loads at boot time.
-Then, it replaces netstat with a version that hides the remote connections to the specified ip.
+Then, it replaces netstat with a version that hides the remote connections to the specified ip and chkrootkit, so it doesn't show that netstat is replaced and there is a LKM rootkit present in the system.

 * phantom-firewall: This file uses nftables.
 Use it only with sudo.
 It makes a backup of the nft ruleset in /etc/nftables.conf.bak and then modifies the nft ruleset so that it doesn't allow more than one connection from a target ip.
 This is good because the target machine will